joewardperalta/full-stack-wiki/notes/html/01-introduction.md

 # Introduction to HTML

+**HTML (HyperText Markup Language)** is the standard language used to build web pages.
+It provides the structure and meaning of content through elements such as headings, paragraphs, and links.
+Every website you visit is built using HTML as its foundation.

 ## What is an HTML?

-**HTML (HyperText Markup Language)** is a markup language used to define the structure and content of a web page.
-It consists of a set of **tags (elements)** that give meaning to different types of content, such as headings, paragraphs, links, and images.
+**HTML** is a markup language used to define the structure and content of a web page.
+It consists of a set of **tags** that give meaning to different types of content, such as headings, paragraphs, links, and images.

 **For example:**